AqwamCreates/DataPredict/docs/API/Models/ProximalPolicyOptimizationClip.md

 * epsilonDecayFactor: The higher the value, the slower the epsilon decays.
 The value must be set between 0 and 1.

 * discountFactor: The higher the value, the more likely it focuses on long-term outcomes.
 The value must be set between 0 and 1.

+* clipRatio: A value that controls how far the new policy can get far from old policy.
+The value must be set between 0 and 1.

 #### Returns: